 For Inspiration and Recognition of Science and Technology (FIRST) Award – Participants on any FIRST team are reviewed for this award.
-Recipients are chosen through a review of the information submitted on the OSU Special Eligibility Scholarship Application, academic merit and completed essay. (up to 20 awards at $1,000).
+Recipients are chosen through a review of the information submitted on the Ohio State Special Eligibility Scholarship Application, academic merit and completed essay (up to 20 awards at $1,000).

 Engineering Departmental Recruitment Awards